dirkolbrich/todo.txt-php/README.md

 The following features are roadmapped:

-*   Task manipulation via a model.
 *   Parsing a task into a model from a text string.
 *   Full unit-testing.
 *   Ability to sort and filter the tasks.

-File loading or writing is not included, there are a lot of packages, which handle this way better
+File loading or writing is not included, there are a lot of other packages, which handle this way better.

 ## Quickstart